cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.22 DNS TXT Record with Persistent Value

 Confirming the Applicant's control over a FQDN by verifying the presence of a Persistent DCV TXT Record identifying the Applicant.
 The record MUST be placed at the "`_validation-persist`" label prepended to the Authorization Domain Name being validated (i.e., "`_validation-persist.[Authorization Domain Name]`").
+For this method, the CA MUST NOT use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
+This prohibition overrides the Authorization Domain Name definition.
+CNAME records MAY be followed when resolving the Persistent DCV TXT Record.

 The CA MUST confirm the Persistent DCV TXT Record’s RDATA value fulfills the following requirements: